How to Avoid (or Cure) a Hangover

 My Best Advice to Cure a Hangover

-Remember all that talk about hydration in the Hangover Prevention section of this post?
+Remember all that talk about hydration in the "hangover prevention" section of this post?
 Well, it's back!
-However the morning after, you might want to drink more than just water.
-Try these instead: Pedialyte, sports drinks, Liquid I.V., a large soda, or coffee (believe it or not, caffeine really helps) can all assist in your road to recovery.
-I also think if you’re stomach is up for it, a glass of cold Kombucha, particularly one with tummy-tending ginger, can do wonders for a stomach hangover.
+However, the morning after, you might want to drink more than just water.
+Try these instead: Pedialyte, sports drinks, Liquid I.V., a large soda, or coffee (believe it or not, caffeine really helps).
+All of these can assist in your road to recovery.
+I also think if your stomach is up for it, a glass of cold Kombucha, particularly one with tummy-tending ginger, can do wonders for a stomach hangover.

-While you’re at the fast-food drive-through picking up your hangover recovery drink, grab a burger and fries while you’re at it.
-Oftentimes indulging in a greasy burger, burrito, or bacon and eggs as hangover food can help put some pep back in your step.
-I have friends that swear by the burger and soda method and “only drink soda when hungover.”
-These said friends are professionals, and I have used this method many times personally.
+While you’re at the fast-food drive-through picking up your hangover recovery drink, grab a burger and fries.
+Oftentimes, indulging in a greasy burger, burrito, or bacon and eggs as hangover food can help put some pep back in your step.
+I have friends that swear by the burger and soda method, and “only drink soda when hungover.”
+These said friends are professionals, and I have used this method many times myself.

 If possible, get as much sleep as you can after a night of drinking.
 Sleeping in or catching a midday nap during the ball game can stop your hangover in its tracks.
 After all, what’s more important than beauty sleep?